TayTayTheKiller/Personal-EHC/README.md

 			};
 		};

-8 If you want a simple Debug monitor that will track and show you the total amount of zombies ingame along with your fps add `[] execVM "\HC\debugM.sqf";` to the `if (!isDedicated && hasInterface) then {` section.
+8 If you want a simple Debug monitor that will track and show you the total amount of zombies ingame along with your fps add `[] execVM "HC\Debug\debugM.sqf";` to the `if (!isDedicated && hasInterface) then {` section.

+9 To add zombie markers to the map/gps add `[] execVM "HC\Debug\zMarkers.sqf";` to the `if (!isDedicated && hasInterface) then {` section.
+Please note this may cause issues with antihacks such as infiSTARS.

 This is still a really early build and will need extensive testing especially with high player counts